LEGEND: SAFE DEM | LIKELY DEM | LEANS DEM | TOSS-UP | LEANS GOP | LIKELY GOP | SAFE GOP

 Above is the 2014 Governor Map Predictions, which includes individual governor races and their ratings determined by People’s Pundit Daily Senior Political Analyst, Richard D. Baris.
 Polling is provided when available, but polling in and of itself is not enough to call a credible race rating.

 But before we get into the model and ratings, be sure to sign up for our FREE newsletter in order to be notified of rating changes and receive notifications of our new “expanded analysis” articles, which provide in-depth analysis and commentary.

-Our 2014 governor predictions are determined by a model that includes several variables, such as polling (weighted to value based on pollster accuracy), state demographics and political leanings (including Partisan Voting Index (PVI) and party ID), candidate recruitment and strength, GOTV and campaign organization, national political sentiment, the ever-important variables of the economy (state and national) and presidential approval rating (state and national).
+Our 2014 governor predictions are determined by a model that includes several variables, such as polling (weighted to value based on pollster accuracy), state demographics and political leanings (including Partisan Voting Index (PVI), candidate ideology vs. state and party ID/registration), candidate recruitment and strength, GOTV and campaign organization, national political sentiment, the ever-important variables of the economy (state and national) and presidential approval rating (state and national).

 It is worth noting, however, that the relationship between presidential approval rating and statewide gubernatorial election results is not as strong as we observe in Senate and House elections.
 It really isn’t all that surprising of a finding.

 (View Presidential Approval Ratings — Click Here)

 Tipp O’Neill, the former Democratic Speaker of the House until his retirement in 1987, famously said: “All politics is local.”
 In governor races, historically speaking, it is true for the most part.
 That’s not to say national political landscape doesn’t effect governor races, but just that there seems to be more historical anomalies in these contests.
 It is true, however, the “six-year itch” has been more prominent in modern American political history, which may or may not translate into a greater impact on the in-power party down the ballot.

 For example, and simplicity, 2010 Republican nominee Charlie Baker and likely 2014 contender for Massachusetts governor, is leading all of his potential challengers.
 However, the state’s political leanings are such that it would be irresponsible to overestimate his chances this early in the game.

 Analysis And Overview Of 2014 Governor Map Predictions And National Political Landscape